10.10. Fully Convolutional Networks (FCN)¶

 imgs += [X, pred, image.fixed_crop(test_labels[i], *crop_rect)]

-- In a fully convolutional network, we initialize the transposed convolution layer for upsampled bilinear interpolation.
+• In a fully convolutional network, we can use upsampling of bilinear interpolation to initialize the transposed convolutional layer.

-- Can you further improve the accuracy of the model by tuning the hyper-parameters?
+2. Can you further improve the accuracy of the model by tuning the hyperparameters?

-- Predict the categories of all pixels in the test image.
+3. Predict the classes of all pixels in test images.